Dr. Allan K Phillips D.O.

 Dr. Jim Bentz D.C.

-Dr. Bentz has been practicing Chiropractic for the last 27 years.
-He took his first NIS seminar 15 years ago in 1997.
+Dr. Jim Bentz has been practicing Chiropractic since 1985 and he took his first NIS class in 1997.
 Today he has a waiting list practice based exclusively on NIS in Anacortes, WA.
 He is engaged in ongoing study about, health, diet, the body, and the brain, and is passionate about sharing this information with his patients.

 Dr. Bentz has witnessed many incredible changes in his patient’s health in his years of using NIS, and believes that NIS coupled with lifestyle changes can truly transform a person’s health and life.
 He is very excited to be able to teach NIS in the U.S.A